mfornace/nupack-docs-dev/sources/design.md

 # constrain window to be drawn from a source
 window1 = Window([a, ~b], sources=[gfp])

+# window constraint for a target strand
+window2 = Window(A, sources=[gfp])

 # constrain window to be drawn from more either of two sources
-window2 = Window([~c, e], sources=[gfp, rfp])
+window3 = Window([~c, e], sources=[gfp, rfp])
 ```

 ---

 ### Library

 A [library constraint](definitions.md#hard-constraints) forces a concatenated list of domains to have sequences drawn from a concatenated list of libraries.
 Each library contains a set of alternative sequences of equal length.
-A `Library` constraint is specified in two steps:
+A `Library` constraint is specified as:

-- First, define one or more libraries of alternative sequences of uniform length.
+- Define one or more libraries of alternative sequences of uniform length.
-- Second, specify a list of domains for concatentation and a list of libraries for concatenation.
+- Specify a list of domains for concatentation; alternatively, specify a target strand
+- Specify a list of libraries for concatenation

 The sum of the length of the domains must equal the sum of the length of the libraries (where we define the length of a library to be the length of any of its elements).